Plumsail/forms-docs/SharePoint/designer/controls.rst

     *   - Items
         - Select available choices in the dropdown answers.
 Only available if Type is set to Dropdown.
     *   - SaveTo
-        - Select or create a new hidden field in the current SharePoint List or Library to save Likert scale data to.
+        - Select Multiline Plain Text field in the current SharePoint List to save Likert scale data to.
+It will automatically :ref:`render control<save-fieldcustomizers>` in List View.

-          Can also delete any hidden field by selecting "🖉 Manage" option in the dropdown.
+          Alternatively create a new hidden field in editor.
+You can delete hidden fields by selecting "🖉 Manage" option in the dropdown.

 .. _designer-listorlibrary: